Tomshiii/ahk/Support Files/readme.md

 # info
 This directory is here simply to *assist* other scripts.

+- `\Hotkey Replacer` is a script designed to replace hotkeys in a new release of `My Scripts.ahk` with the users adjusted copies, as well as swap over KSA values
 - `\Icons` contains all the icon files for all my scripts
 - `\images` contains any images scripts use in them (eg. for a gui)
 - `\ImageSearch` contains all `.png` files for any `ImageSearch` used within any of my scripts